 In the past four years, investigators have evaluated several mechanisms of possible use in the attacks, including infectious agents, insecticide sprays, and poisons.
 The report notes the presentation of the attack and its systems is “consistent with the effects of directed, pulsed radio frequency (RF) energy.”
 The language of the report suggests the use of microwaves to injure personnel was not random background energy, but directed at specific staff, usually in their living quarters.

 While the report authenticates the brain injury and its cause, it does not explicitly suggest who did it.
 As noted in media reports, the study does note, “There was significant research in Russia/USSR into the effects of pulsed, rather than continuous wave (CW) RF exposures…”

 While the attacks are surrounded by political and nation-state intrigue, approximately 24 people suffered brain injury as a result of a focused attack on their health.

 Given the likelihood that the attacks will occur again, Dr. David Relman, the chairman of the Standing Committee to Advise the Department of State on the matter notes, “We as a nation need to address these specific cases as well as the possibility of future cases with a concerted, coordinated, and comprehensive approach.”

 Skilled medical malpractice lawyers fight for compensation on your behalf in Baltimore and Washington, DC

-Serving injured patients and their families around the country from offices in Baltimore, Maryland, and Washington, D.C., Schochor and Staton, P.A. is an experienced medical malpractice law firm working on behalf of those who suffer medical mistake or injury.
+Serving injured patients and their families around the country from offices in Baltimore, Maryland, and Washington, D.C., Schochor, Staton, Goldberg, and Cardea, P.A. is an experienced medical malpractice law firm working on behalf of those who suffer medical mistake or injury.
 Call 410-234-1000 or contact us today to schedule a free consultation.